Mac Wellman

-Mac Wellman, born John McDowell Wellman on March 7, 1945, in Cleveland, Ohio, is an American playwright, author, and poet.
+John McDowell Wellman (born March 7, 1945), is an American playwright, author, and poet.
 He is best known for his experimental work in the theater which rebels against theatrical conventions, often abandoning such traditional elements as plot and character altogether.
 In 1990, he received an Obie Award for Best New American Play (for Bad Penny, Terminal Hip, and Crowbar).
 In 1991, he received another Obie Award for Sincerity Forever.
 He has received a Lila Wallace-Reader's Digest Writers Award, and the 2003 Obie Award for Lifetime Achievement, as well as the Foundation for Contemporary Arts Grants to Artists award (2003).

 Personal development

-In 1967 Wellman earned a baccalaureat International Relations at the American University, marrying his first wife, Nancy Roesch, the same year.
+In 1967 Wellman earned a Bachelor of Arts in International Relations at the American University, marrying his first wife, Nancy Roesch, the same year.
 Moving to the University of Wisconsin, he earned a master's degree in English focusing on poetry.
 After teaching several years, he sought professional renewal by touring Europe.
 In The Netherlands, Wellman began a collaboration with Annemarie Prins, a Dutch theatrical director/producer whom he had first met during his junior year in college, creating radio plays.
 In 1975 they directed a stage production, Fama Combinatoria, at Theatre de Brakke Grand in Amsterdam.

 During the late seventies Wellman moved to New York City and married a Dutch journalist, Yolanda Gerritsen.
 Wellman continued writing poetry and plays, and in 1977 published a collection of poetry, In Praise of Secrecy, while in 1979 his play, Starluster was produced in New York.